76ers take Tennessee guard Springer with 28th pick of draft

-PHILADELPHIA (AP) — Trying to rebound after a crushing end to their season, the Philadelphia 76ers selected Tennessee freshman Jaden Springer with the 28th pick of the NBA draft Thursday night.
+PHILADELPHIA (AP) — Trying to rebound after a crushing end to their season, the Philadelphia 76ers selected Tennessee freshman Jaden Springer with the 28th pick of the NBA draft on Thursday night.

-The 18-year-old guard averaged 12.5 points in 25 games in his lone season with Tennessee and led the team in 3-point percentage and free throws made.
+The 6-foot-3 guard, who turns 19 in September, averaged 12.5 points in 25 games in his lone season with Tennessee and led the team in free throws made.
 He’ll be a 3-and-D option off the bench, one area of need for the Sixers.
+He was an All-Freshman selection in the Southeastern Conference.

+“It’s a position where you can see a path to potentially getting on the floor,” 76ers President Daryl Morey said.
+“It usually takes a rookie more than a year, but you never know.”

+He was the first Vol to go one-and-done since new 76ers teammate Tobias Harris in 2011.
+Keon Johnson also left after one season and was drafted Thursday by the New York Knicks.

+Springer offers a bigger frame and could see work at the point in the NBA with his ability to get loose in the open floor and connect with teammates (2.9 assists per game).
+Springer shot 43.5% from 3-point range, but attempted just 1.8 per game, so it wasn’t a primary weapon for him.

-The 76ers headed into the second round — and perhaps beyond — with maligned All-Star guard Ben Simmons.
+The 76ers left the draft — and perhaps well beyond — with maligned All-Star guard Ben Simmons still on the roster.
 Simmons, the No. 1 pick of the 2016 draft, has floated in trade proposals ever since the Sixers were eliminated by the Atlanta Hawks in the second round of the Eastern Conference playoffs.
-The three-time All-Star is headed into the second year of a $177 million max deal but his failures from the free-throw and 3-point lines have made him expendable.
+The three-time All-Star is headed into the second year of a $177 million max deal, but his failures from the free-throw and 3-point lines have made him expendable.

 Simmons shot 25 for 73 (34%) from the line in the playoffs and missed 27 alone against the Hawks.